Philliec459/Launchpad-for-STS-Processing-of-STELLA-Spectrometer-Landsat-and-PACE-Ocean-Data/README.md

 **STS EXAMPLE 1:** READ IN ANY STELLA data.xlsx FILE:

 - If you do not have a data.xlsx file, an example data.xlsx file will be uploaded to Google CoLab so that you will have a data file to run.
-- If you have another data.csv file, then just drag and drop that file onto CoLab, and it can run in **STS Example 1** Jupyter Notebooks.
+- If you have another data.xlsx file, then just drag and drop that file onto CoLab, and it can run in **STS Example 1** Jupyter Notebooks.

 >[Read in any STELLA data.csv file with Test Column added](https://github.com/Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer-for-Eric/blob/main/CoLab_STELLA_raw_data_input.ipynb)

 **STS EXAMPLE 2:** READ IN RAW STELLA DATA AND MAKE WHITE-CARD CORRECTIONS TO THAT DATA:

 - If you do not have a data.xlsx file, an example data.xlsx file will be uploaded to Google CoLab so that you will have a data file to run.
-- If you have another data.csv file, then just drag and drop that file onto CoLab, and it can run in **STS Example 2** Jupyter Notebooks.
+- If you have another data.xlsx file, then just drag and drop that file onto CoLab, and it can run in **STS Example 2** Jupyter Notebooks.

 >[Read in any STELLA data.csv file with Test Column added.
 White card reading should be in first row](https://github.com/Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer-for-Eric/blob/main/CoLab_STELLA_raw_data_input_white_card_correct.ipynb)